Tech-at-DU/React-Redux-Timers-Tutorial/P06-List-Timers/readme.md

 # List Timers

-## Technical Planning

-1. ~~Build a Timer object~~
-1. ~~Define the Actions of a Timer~~
-1. ~~Define the Reducers of a Timer~~
-1. ~~Allow users to create a Timer~~
-1. **Allow users to see a list of Timers**
-    1. Create a `list-timers` component that will house a list of timers
-    1. Create a `timer-view` component to describe what a timer looks like
-    1. Within the `timer-view`, allow for display of a name, time, and start/stop button
-    1. Start/stop button should change text when clicked for now
-    1. Display your progress so far in the browser
-1. Users should be able to start/stop the clock on their Timers
-1. Style the app
-1. Allow Timers to persist

 The list of timers will display all of the timers you have created.
 Each timer displayed in the list will need to display the following:

 - Name